phortuin/fotoboek/README.md

 Simple photo album builder

-// @todo use cloudinary meta data instead of mlab?
+// @todo let preview list use the same logic as photos list, but set res.locals.template for renderer